Canucks vs Devils Prediction — AI Finds CAN'T MISS NHL Lines & Props (Mar 24)

 Vancouver vs. New Jersey Prop Picks (AI)

-Remi is pouring through loads of data on each player.
-In fact, anytime the Canucks and Devils play there’s always several intriguing angles to key in on.
-Not to mention games played at Prudential Center in Mar seemingly never follow normal, predictable patterns.
+Remi is pouring through loads of datapoints on each line.
+In fact, anytime the Canucks and Devils play there’s always several intriguing trends to key in on.
+Not to mention games played at Prudential Center in Mar almost always follow normal, predictable betting trends.

 Remi's searched hard and found the best prop for this matchup: T. Myers over 0.5 Goals Scored